Verify your account information when you enroll in a new Partner Center program

 Appealing a rejected application

-To appeal a rejected application:
+To appeal a rejected application, use the following steps:

 - At Account Settings | Legal Info, select Fix now.